 Moving Average Convergence Divergence (MACD)

-For additional confirmation, a trader could harness a slightly more complex technical indicator called the Moving Average Convergence Divergence (MACD), Hayter offers.
 The MACD is a momentum oscillator that incorporates multiple moving averages to identify bullish and bearish trends.

 Making use of this technical indicator requires first calculating the Exponential Moving Average (EMA), which is similar to the SMA but gives greater weight to the most recent price data.
-Making this adjustment helps reduce the lag associated with relying on moving averages.
+Making this adjustment helps to reduce the lag associated with relying on moving averages.

-For example, calculating bitcoin’s 12-day EMA would involve gathering price data for all sessions during that time frame and then determining how much weight the final day’s price information should have relative to those of the other sessions.
+For example, calculating bitcoin’s 12-day EMA would involve gathering price data for all sessions during that timeframe and then determining how much weight the final day’s price information should have relative to those of the other sessions.

 To determine bitcoin’s MACD, you could use the aforementioned methodology to calculate the digital currency’s 26-day EMA and then subtract that from its 12-day EMA.
 (Trading software can do this for you as well.)